vijaybalebail/python-fullstack-todolist/intro/intro.md

 ### About Product/Technology

-You will will learn how to use the Autonomous Database, the Container Registry, the Kubernetes Cluster (OKE) , Helidon, and the API Gateway managed services of the Oracle Cloud Infrastructure through the deployment of a simple MyToDo List React JS application.
+You will will learn how to use the Autonomous Database, the Container Registry, the Kubernetes Cluster (OKE) , Python/Flask  and the API Gateway managed services of the Oracle Cloud Infrastructure through the deployment of a simple MyToDo List React JS application.

 ![](./images/architecture.png " ")